LUC4N3X/LUC4N3X/README.md

     </td>
     <td width="33%" valign="top">
       <h3>02 · Refine</h3>
-      <p>I simplify the structure, improve the flow and remove anything that does not help the project.</p>
+      <p>I simplify the structure, improve the flow and remove what does not help the project.</p>
     </td>
     <td width="33%" valign="top">
       <h3>03 · Polish</h3>